admin-ch/CovidCertificate-Apidoc/README.md

 If you are a primary system integrator, you can follow the following steps in order to use the generation and revocation API:

-1. Indicate your interest to Covid-Zertifikat@bag.admin.ch
+1. Indicate your interest to [Covid-Zertifikat@bag.admin.ch](mailto:Covid-Zertifikat@bag.admin.ch).
-2. Receive a test PKI certificate of type ["SwissGov Regular CA 01"](https://www.bit.admin.ch/bit/en/home/subsites/allgemeines-zur-swiss-government-pki/rootzertifikate/swiss-government-root-ca-ii.html) from [FOITT](https://www.bit.admin.ch/bit/en/home.html) so that the primary system integration can be developped and tested.
+2. Receive a test PKI certificate of the type ["SwissGov Regular CA 01"](https://www.bit.admin.ch/bit/en/home/subsites/allgemeines-zur-swiss-government-pki/rootzertifikate/swiss-government-root-ca-ii.html) from [FOITT](https://www.bit.admin.ch/bit/en/home.html) so that the primary system integration can be developed and tested.
 3. Sign an agreement with [FOITT](https://www.bit.admin.ch/bit/en/home.html).
-This is a condition for receiving a productive PKI certificate of type ["SwissGov Regular CA 01"](https://www.bit.admin.ch/bit/en/home/subsites/allgemeines-zur-swiss-government-pki/rootzertifikate/swiss-government-root-ca-ii.html).
+This is a condition for receiving a production PKI certificate of the type ["SwissGov Regular CA 01"](https://www.bit.admin.ch/bit/en/home/subsites/allgemeines-zur-swiss-government-pki/rootzertifikate/swiss-government-root-ca-ii.html).
-4. If test is ok and agreement is signed, receive a production PKI certificate of type ["SwissGov Regular CA 01"](https://www.bit.admin.ch/bit/en/home/subsites/allgemeines-zur-swiss-government-pki/rootzertifikate/swiss-government-root-ca-ii.html) from [FOITT](https://www.bit.admin.ch/bit/en/home.html) in order to generate official swiss covid certificates.
+4. If the test is successful and an agreement is signed, receive a production PKI certificate of the type ["SwissGov Regular CA 01"](https://www.bit.admin.ch/bit/en/home/subsites/allgemeines-zur-swiss-government-pki/rootzertifikate/swiss-government-root-ca-ii.html) from [FOITT](https://www.bit.admin.ch/bit/en/home.html) in order to generate official swiss covid certificates.
 5. REST API is free of charge.
 6. Batch processing is possible, but please avoid to request more than 2 covid certificates per second.
-In case of doubts, contact us with Covid-Zertifikat@bag.admin.ch
+In case of doubts, contact us with [Covid-Zertifikat@bag.admin.ch](mailto:Covid-Zertifikat@bag.admin.ch).

 ## Third party system integration

-In order to generate and revoke covid certificates, two ways are possible:
+There are two methods to generate and revoke covid certificates:
 1. Use the [Web management UI](https://www.covidcertificate.admin.ch/).
 Only authorized users determined by the cantons can use the Web management UI.
 2. Integrate the REST API within a primary system (system used by health professionals to manage vaccine, test and recovery information).
 Only authorized users determined by the cantons can use the REST API.
 Only primary systems determined by [FOITT](https://www.bit.admin.ch/bit/en/home.html) can access the REST API.